wsafight/fixi/README.md

 Before a request is sent, the aforementioned [`fx:config`](#fxconfig) event is triggered, which can be used to configure aspects of the request.
 If `preventDefault()` is invoked in this event, the request will not be sent.
-The `evt.detail.cfg.drop` property will be set to `true` if there is an existing outstanding request associated with the element and, if it is not set to `false` in an event handler, the request will be dropped.
+The `evt.detail.cfg.drop` property will be set to `true` if there is an existing outstanding request associated with the element and, if it is not set to `false` in an event handler, the request will be dropped (i.e. not issued).

-In the [`fx:config`](#fxconfig) event you can also set the property `evt.detail.cfg.confirm`, to a no-argument function.
+In the [`fx:config`](#fxconfig) event you can also set the `evt.detail.cfg.confirm` property to a no-argument function.
 This function can return a Promise and can be used to asynchronously confirm that the request should be issued:

 ```js